-Gender dysphoria is a condition where one’s biological genital organs given at birth (one’s sex) does not match the mental and emotional way one sees oneself (gender).
-Gender nonconformity is an identity, role or expression that is different from the cultural norm.
-In itself, gender dysphoria is a natural and normal condition for some people.
+Gender dysphoria is a condition where one’s biological genital organs assigned at birth (one’s sex) does not match the mental and emotional way one sees oneself (gender).
 The struggle associated with it relates to self-acceptance and acceptance by others.
-Gender dysphoria presents in young children, adolescence and adults.
+Gender dysphoria can be present in young children, adolescence, and adults.

 Many people with gender dysphoria come to therapy to: